ahmetb/gke-letsencrypt/40-deploy-an-app.md

 Run `kubectl get ingress` until you see the static IP address assigned to the load balancer.

-Visit this IP address on your browser. **Wait until it works.** (The Google HTTP Load Balancer can take 5-10 minutes; during that time you'll see 404s, and other server errors.
-Do not panic, be patient!)
+Visit this IP address on your browser.

+:warning: **Wait until visiting the IP address works:** The Google HTTP Load Balancer can take 5-10 minutes; during that time you'll see 404s, and other server errors.
+Do not panic, be patient!

 After it works, **update your domain name records** (at your domain registrar or DNS provider) with this IP address.